Emperor Akihito’s 83rd Birthday at the Imperial Palace

 People waiting to get into the palace.

 Weather aside, the event was good.
 I don’t mean it was good in a fun way but good as in that everything proceeded smoothly.
 Getting through security checks was easy and painless.
 The police got the 33,300 visitors into and out of the palace without a problem.
-That was most appreciated.
-Still, the continuous “Please keep moving.
-Don’t stand still to take pictures” was annoying.
+That was appreciated.
+The continuous “Please keep moving.
+Don’t stand still to take pictures”, wasn’t.

 Emperor Akihito appeared on the balcony of Chowaden Hall at the appointed time.
 When the doors opened, the crowd roared their approval.
 Everyone raised their flags high over their heads.